Private Equity in the Time of Coronavirus

 And even more importantly: Sponsors who have enjoyed terrific relationships with their lenders cannot at all count on that to help them weather the storm; even “friendly” lenders will now have their own pressures and should be counted on to be looking after their own best interests at this difficult juncture.

 Finally, to the extent there are well-heeled Sponsors with dry powder, there should be enormous opportunities to acquire their debt at a discount.
-There are various strategies that can be employed here, on the “offense”, if you will, and we refer you to a prior blog series about those.
+There are various strategies that can be employed here, on the “offense”, if you will, and we refer you to our Private Equity Series.

 We here are well-prepared to be helpful here.
 As experts in advising financially stressed companies, and boards who want shareholders to do well even when creditors are underwater, we pretty uniquely provide unconflicted advice to such boards.
 And that is because we believe we alone in our space do not advise financial creditors – rather, we only look out for boards and shareholders.

-Please contact us if you’d like to have a conversation.
+Please Contact Leslie Glassman if you’d like to have a conversation.